Insulated Concrete Form Construction

 Essential Hurricane-Resistant Features

-If you’re building or renovating in the Panhandle, these features are critical:
+If you’re building or renovating in the Panhandle, specific features are critical for survival.

-• Hip roof designs (more wind-resistant than gable)
+• Hip roof designs (aerodynamically more wind-resistant than gable roofs).

 Beyond Basic Code Compliance

-Florida Building Code sets minimum standards, but smart Panhandle property owners go further:
+The Florida Building Code sets minimum standards, but smart Panhandle property owners go further.
+True peace of mind comes from:

 The Cost of Cutting Corners

-After major hurricanes, investigators consistently find that structural failures occur in homes where:
+After major hurricanes, investigators consistently find that structural failures occur in homes where corners were cut.
+Common failures include:

 TOLT CGC: Building for Panhandle Conditions